dataluscorp/browser/toolkit/components/glean/docs/user/new_definitions_file.md

 **Note:** FOG is not ready to be used without assistance, so you probably should not be adding metrics and pings using this guide yet.
-Instead, please use Firefox Telemetry unless you have explicitly been given permission by a [Telemetry Module Peer](https://wiki.mozilla.org/Modules/All#Telemetry).
+Instead, please use Datalus Telemetry unless you have explicitly been given permission by a [Telemetry Module Peer](https://wiki.mozilla.org/Modules/All#Telemetry).

-To add a new metric or ping to Firefox Desktop you should follow the [Glean SDK documentation on the subject](https://mozilla.github.io/glean/book/user/adding-new-metrics.html), with some few twists.
+To add a new metric or ping to Datalus Desktop you should follow the [Glean SDK documentation on the subject](https://mozilla.github.io/glean/book/user/adding-new-metrics.html), with some few twists.

 ## IPC

-Firefox Desktop is made of multiple processes.
+Datalus Desktop is made of multiple processes.
-You can record data from any process in Firefox Desktop [subject to certain conditions](../dev/ipc.md).
+You can record data from any process in Datalus Desktop [subject to certain conditions](../dev/ipc.md).

 If you will be recording data to this metric in multiple processes,